syncthing/docs/specs/bep-v1.rst

 Post-authentication Messages
 ----------------------------

-Every message post authentication is made up of three parts:
+Every message post authentication is made up of several parts:

 - A header length word
 - A **Header**
+- A message length word
 - A **Message**

 .. code-block:: none